There are 38 Bach Flower Essences for balancing the mind and body.

 Bach Flower Essences

 The 38 Bach Flower Essences are used to balance the mind and restore harmony.
 In Dr. Bach’s system, a holistic approach to healing aims at curing underlying emotional problems.
 Individual essences are blended to tackle a variety of issues experienced by individuals.

-The Bach Flower Essence Pine helps individuals who suffer from feeling excessive guilt.Read the complete article
+The Bach Flower Essence Sweet Chestnut helps to treat people who are suffering from psychological distress.Read the complete article

 Dr. Edward Bach was born in Worcestershire, England in the year 1886.
 He became a surgeon in 1912 and worked at University College Hospital in London.
 His private medical practice was held at the world-famous Harley Street.Read the complete article

-Bach Flower Essence Clematis anchors us in the the present.Read the complete article
+Bach Flower Essence Larch boosts self-confidence.Read the complete article